isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1185.md

 ---
-title: 'Automatic Seed Plug Transplanter'
+title: 'Rainwater harvesting system and storage tank'
 permalink: /productivity-solutions-grant/solutionrepo/solution1185
 ---

-## Automatic Seed Plug Transplanter
+## Rainwater harvesting system and storage tank

 ## Overview

 **Description**

-A machine that completes transplantation.
+A system with pumps, tanks and purification systems that collects and stores rainwater for farm's use.

 ## Solution Packages Option(s)